 Kishōtenketsu is like a quiet symphony: no car chases, no dragons, no explosive revelations.
 And yet, it leaves readers emotionally stirred.
 Why?
 Because it flows with a unique logic of contrast and resolution, not conflict.

-Let’s explore each of its four elegant movements:
+Let’s break each of its four elegant movements:

 This is where your story gently begins.
 Not with a bang, but with a breath.